gandor999/eCommerce-API/README.md

 - [ ] make product be ts
 - [ ] make orders be ts
 - [x] make users be ts
+- [ ] make services part
+- [ ] convert routest to controllers and make this more object oriented